Databasesprojec/Transformer_SeqClassification/README.md

 All of our datasets used in training or for prediction can be acccessed via HuggingFace on this hub you can find:
-1. identifiers: file contains unique identifier for each report downloaded from Perfect Information and used in the training or prediction process.
-For each file we provide:
+1. identifiers: file contains unique identifier for each report downloaded from Perfect Information and used in the training or prediction process. in identifiers we provide:
-   * filename: unique identifer for each report downloaded from Perfect Information database
+   * filename: unique identifer for each report downloaded from Perfect Information database.
-   * wc06035: Worldscope identifier
+   * wc06035: Worldscope identifier.
-   * Year: year as defined by PW
+   * Year: year as defined by PW.
 3. Our training and prediction datasets, for each dataset, we provide the following variables:
     * label: binary consolidation label for the report (1=consolidated, 0=unconsolidated)
     * id: unique filename identifier
     * text: text extract from the report that was used in the training process We provide the following training datasets:
-  * English_short_window_training: dataset used for training for English language reports using our short window (one segment of 512 tokens) specification
+  * English_short_window_training: dataset used for training for English language reports using our short window (one segment of 512 tokens) specification.
-  * English_long_window_training: dataset used for training for English language reports using our short window (six segments of 512 tokens) specification
+  * English_long_window_training: dataset used for training for English language reports using our short window (six segments of 512 tokens) specification.
-  * German_training: dataset used for training for German language reports using our short window (one segment of 512 tokens) specification
+  * German_training: dataset used for training for German language reports using our short window (one segment of 512 tokens) specification.
-  * French_training: dataset used for training for French language reports using our short window (one segment of 512 tokens) specification and we provide the following prediction datasets:
+  * French_training: dataset used for training for French language reports using our short window (one segment of 512 tokens) specification. and we provide the following prediction datasets:
-  * English_short_window_Predict1 to English_short_window_Predict5: Predictions for the English report sample using our short window specification
+  * English_short_window_Predict1 to English_short_window_Predict5: Predictions for the English report sample using our short window specification.
-  * English_Long_window_Predict: Predictions for the English report sample using our long-window specification
+  * English_Long_window_Predict: Predictions for the English report sample using our long-window specification.

-### Origin of data
+### Origin of Data

 Our training and prediction datasets are obtained from Perfect Information database as collected by Daske et al. (2023).
 * For the English language training sample: We pre-select a sample of 2,326 documents to include more unconsolidated reports in our dataset, and we manually label these reports (54% labeled as consolidated and 46% as unconsolidated)